mcclellandj/fashion-image-classifier/README.md

     - intelligent baseline - simple fully connected dense neural network

   and be comparable to results of published models
-- Compare the model's performance with that of a model built using the pretrained VGG16 convnet
+- Compare the model's performance with that of a model built using the pre-trained VGG16 convnet

-### Data and pretrained models used
+### Data and pre-trained models used

 - Training data comprises 8,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 8,000 1D arrays of fashion category labels for each image.
 Validation data used for hyperparameter tuning and test data used for model evaluation both comprise 2,000 randomly selected images and labels respectively

-- Keras VGG16 convnet (pretrained) model which has been trained on the ImageNet dataset containing 1.4 million images associated with 1,000 different classes of everday objects
+- Keras VGG16 convnet (pre-trained) model which has been trained on the ImageNet dataset containing 1.4 million images associated with 1,000 different classes of everday objects

 ### Analysis approach
 cf. code 'fashion-nmist-classifier.ipynb'